Introduction of Ji Xue Teng:Suberect Spatholobus Stem or Caulis Spatholobi.

 (1).Spatholobus suberectus Dunn.

-Ecological Environment: the plant grows in the sparse forest or dense forest gully or thicket in the mountains with an altitude of 800~1,700 meters.
+flowering tree of Spatholobus suberectus Dunn.
+Ecological Environment: Spatholobus suberectus Dunn grows in open forest or valley of dense forest or bush, in the mountains at altitudes of 800~1,700 meters above sea level.
 It is distributed in the Zhujiang river area of China.

-Characters of herbs: The stem is flat cylindrical, slightly curved, with a diameter of 2~7 cm.
-The surface is gray-brown, sometimes there are visible gray-white spots, and where the cork bark falls off are reddish-brown, with obvious longitudinal grooves and small punctate lenticels.
-The texture of the herb is hard, difficult to break, and the broken surface is irregularly split.
-The slice is an oval, oblong, or irregular oblique slice with a thickness of 3~10 mm.
-The wood part of the cutting section is reddish-brown or brown, with many catheter holes arranged irregularly, and there are resinous secretions on the cortex, which are reddish-brown to black-brown, and arranged alternately with the wood part into 3~10 eccentric semicircles or circular rings.
+brownish red herb slices of Suberect Spatholobus Stem Characters of herbs: The stem is a flat cylinder (flat cylindrical), slightly curved, 2~7 cm in diameter.
+The surface is taupe brown (grayish brown), sometimes there are visible ash gray colored patches, and where the cork bark falls off are reddish brown, with conspicuous longitudinal grooves and small punctate lenticels.
+The texture of the herb is firm and hard, difficult to break, and the fracture surface is irregularly splintery.
+The slices are elliptic, long rectangular-circular, oblong, or irregular oblique slices, 3~10 mm thick.
+The xylem (wood part) of the slice is reddish-brown or black-brown, with many catheter holes arranged irregularly, and there are resinous secretions on the cortex, which are reddish-brown to black-brown, and arranged alternately with the xylem (wood part) into 3~10 eccentric semicircles or circular rings.
 The pith part is small, leaning to one side.
 The herb has a light odor, it tastes puckery.
-The herb of better grade has more resinous secretions.
+The herb of a better grade has many resinous secretions.

 Medicinal efficacy: Invigorate blood, activating blood circulation, nourishing blood, regulate the menstrual function, free collaterals and relax tendons.
 It is indicated for irregular menstruation, dysmenorrhea (abdominal pain after menstruation), amenorrhea, blood deficiency and dull complexion (yellow complexion), numbness of hand and foot, numbness and paralysis, rheumatic arthralgia pain, aching pain of waist and knees, etc.